Holographic metals at finite volume: Phase diagram

-We analyze the electron star profiles obtained in the previous section and compare their free energy at each point $(\mu_\infty,T_\infty)$ with those of the competing saddles.
-This construction is shown in Fig.~\ref{fig:phase.diagram}, where we identify the regions of dominance corresponding to the minimal free energy.
-It is important to remark that we evaluated the free energies within the thermodynamic domain bounded by the star's critical curve (see Fig.~\ref{fig:criticality}).
-Consequently, while the star solution technically exists in regions overlapping with the TAdS and black hole phases, the star phase is dominant only within a bounded region preceding its collapse.

-From the constructed phase diagram in Fig.~\ref{fig:phase.diagram}, we observe sharp boundaries where the dominance switches between solutions, indicating first-order phase transitions.
-We find that at finite temperatures, the two dominant phases are the electron star and the black hole, with a phase transition occurring at $I^{\sf(Star)}=I^{\sf(BH)}$.
-In contrast, at zero temperature, the TAdS region emerges, giving rise to TAdS$_4$-star and star-BH phase transitions.
-We compare the star-BH boundary with the Hawking-Page phase transition between TAdS$_4$ and a charged black hole~\cite{Chamblin:1999}, where the dotted line corresponds to the condition $I^{\sf(TAdS)}=I^{\sf(BH)}$.

-\paragraph{Quantum critical point.} We treat the zero-temperature case separately to explicitly compute the quantum critical point.
-This limit has been studied in the literature \cite{Verlinde:2011}; the equations of motion \eqref{eq:eom_star} remain unchanged, but the Fermi-Dirac distribution becomes a Heaviside step function.
-Focusing on the $\mu>0$ case (there are only particles), the equations of state become
+\paragraph{Quantum critical point.} It is instructive to first treat the zero-temperature case separately and analyze the quantum critical point.
+The equations of motion \eqref{eq:eom_star} remain unchanged, but the Fermi-Dirac distribution becomes a Heaviside step function centered at $\vert{}\tilde{\mu}\vert{}=1$ \cite{Verlinde:2011}.
+Focusing on the $\tilde{\mu}>0$ case (where only particles are present), the equations of state become

-Using the shooting method to map the central chemical potential $\mu_0$ to the boundary value $\mu_\infty$, we compute the free energies \eqref{eq:free_energies}.
-This correspond to $T_\infty=0$ in Fig.~\ref{fig:phase.diagram}, and agrees with the non-null temperature results in the figure.
+with $\tilde{\mu}\geq1$.
+Using the numerical integration to map the central chemical potential $\tilde{\mu}_0$ to the boundary value $\tilde{\mu}_\infty$, we compute the free energies in \eqref{eq:free_energies}.

-Since the local chemical potential decreases with $r$, a star profile can only exist if the central potential satisfies $\mu_0 \geq 1$.
-The limiting case $\mu_0=1$ (which also corresponds to the boundary value $\mu_\infty=1$) represents the first point in Fig.~\ref{fig:phase.diagram}, marking the transition from TAdS$4$ to the Electron Star geometry.
-As $\mu_\infty$ increases, we approach the black hole solution domain.
-In our regularization convention \eqref{eq:free_energies}, the standard Hawking-Page critical point occurs at $\mu_\infty=\sqrt{2}$.
-However, our numerical results indicate that the quantum critical point marking the transition from the dominant electron star phase to the black hole phase occurs after the Hawking-Page point, specifically at $\mu_\infty \approx 1.435$.